duongmngo/my-agents/documents/technical-solution/technical-solution-summary.md

 This document provides a comprehensive summary of the technical architecture and solutions for the multi-tenant ChatGPT-like application with MCP integration.

+> **Current Implementation Status**: Frontend prototype is actively developed with Next.js 14, TypeScript, and Tailwind CSS.
+Backend implementation follows the architecture specified here but is not yet implemented.

 ## Architecture Overview

 ### System Architecture